-We aim to inspire young people to succeed by offering a range of guidance interventions such as careers guidance interviews, careers events, Apprenticeship Workshops at key transition points.
+We aim to inspire young people to succeed by offering a range of guidance interventions such as careers guidance interviews, careers events, and apprenticeship workshops at key transition points.

 Each year we work with young people across secondary schools in Enfield to help them understand all the career options and make informed career decisions.
-In addition, we provide practical support with application forms for education, employment and apprenticeship opportunities.
-As a result, over 90% of school leavers are participating in education, employment, or training.
+We also provide practical support with application forms for education, employment and apprenticeship opportunities.
+As a result, over 95% of school leavers are participating in education, employment or training.

 We have an excellent track record providing a responsive service, which meets the needs of schools and pupils, and offers value for money.
 Our achievements include: